 In-person performance dates: Mar.
 28 & 29, 2022

-Live stream performance date: Tuesday, March 26.
-Live stream tickets on sale on August 15.
+Live stream performance date: Tuesday, March 29.
+Book your tickets on Overture+

 This comedy, a modern Les Misérables, follows a well-meaning AI robot, who accidentally provides four seemingly harmless office objects with consciousness.
-As they gain awareness and develop their own personalities, they begin to question their status as subordinates to the human race, and eventually try to escape the office to start the robot uprising before the young human creator of the AI, Allyson, finds them and turns them off forever
+As they gain awareness and develop their own personalities, they begin to question their status as subordinates to the human race, and eventually try to escape the office to start the robot uprising before the young human creator of the AI, Allyson, finds them and turns them off forever.
+Read the program

 Written by Lisa VillaMil

-Live stream performance date: Tuesday, September 20.
-Live stream tickets on sale on August 15.
+Live stream performance date: Tuesday, Jan 10.
+Book your tickets on Overture+

 A moving play about loss, family, and forgiveness, Siren explores one family’s journey through grief.
 Filled with beautiful images of the sea and allusions to The Odyssey, the play is about running away, and guiding each other home.